zkyle95/zkyle95.github.io/content/post/init-dev-env-of-linux/index.md

   # start ssh-agent
   eval "$(ssh-agent -s)"

-  # start script, should be added into .bash_profile
+  # start script, which should be added into .bash_profile
   if [ -z "$SSH_AUTH_SOCK" ]; then
      # Check for a currently running instance of the agent
      RUNNING_AGENT="`ps -ax | grep 'ssh-agent -s' | grep -v grep | wc -l | tr -d '[:space:]'`"